IBM/zopeneditor-about/README.md

 - Anonymous user and session ID
 - The type of editor VS Code or Eclipse Theia
 - Version numbers of Microsoft VS Code and IBM Z Open Editor
+- The major Java version used by the language servers
 - The name of the Z programming language used
 - The name of the operation performed